Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 mutation) in the EFNB1 gene.
 Main features of this condition include widely spaced eyes (hypertelorism), broad-tipped nose, broad head (brachycephaly), prominent forehead (frontal bossing), asymmetry of facial features, and/or crossed eyes (strabismus).
-Individuals with craniofrontonasal dysplasia have normal intelligence.
-Women affected with this condition generally have more symptoms than affected men.
+Females affected with this condition generally have more symptoms than affected males.
 Treatment may include surgery to correct the shape of the skull or to adjust the facial features associated with this condition.Craniofrontonasal dysplasia is a rare genetic condition caused by a change (

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.